julianhocker/Quali-Codes-Ontology/README.md

 |Provenence|Where does code come from? | |text/dropdown (inductive, deductive, in-vivo, socially constructed)| | yes
 |Count|How often code was used in reserach project | | number| |no
 |Number of connections to other codes | to how many other codes is the code connected in your coding schema in Grounded Theory? | | number ||no

 ## Study
-In interviews I got the feedback that it is important, how the coding frames were created.
-Therefore I added the possibility to add information about the project.
+In interviews I got the feedback that it is important to get information about the overall study, in which the coding schema was created, like was this part of a larger study or just a small project.
 First, this was named project and then renamed to study because [DDI](https://ddialliance.org) as well as research data centers like [Forschungsdatenzentum Bildung](https://www.fdz-bildung.de/) focus on studies rather than projects.

 |Name   |Description   |Link to standard vocabulary   | type of field   |Justification/background|Required|
 |---|---|---|---|---|---|